rcarrata/rcarrata.github.io/_posts/2021-01-02-ocp4_ipi_vmware_deep_dive.md

 comments: true
 ---

-How is managed the LoadBalancers and the DNS in OpenShift IPI in VMWARE and the rest of On-Premises platforms such as BareMetal, Openstack, or RHV?
-What are the new elements introduced and how are integrating within the cluster?
+How are the LoadBalancers and DNS managed in OpenShift IPI on VMware and the rest of the on-premises platforms such as BareMetal, OpenStack, or RHV?
+What are the new elements introduced and how do they integrate within the cluster?

 Let's dig in!